 Diversity recognizes the difference between people and includes different factors, such as religion, political orientation, age, race, ethnicity, language, socio-economic status, intellectual ability, sexual orientation, gender identity, and family structure.
 Our Catholic faith inspires us to respect all people, regardless of their differences.
-Therefore, we respond by making strong efforts to promote a climate rich in respect, equality, diversity, and inclusion that aligns with Catholic teaching.
+Therefore, we respond by making strong efforts to promote a climate rich in respect, equality, diversity, and inclusion.